Conspiracy epidemic, born in US, spreads in Europe - RFI

 In fact, it had all started with an article in a local newspaper where misinterpreted quotes were blown out of all proportion on social media.

-In France, the 2020 online documentary "Hold-Up", a montage lasting nearly three hours, offered a platform for conspiratorial stories from doctors, deputies, researchers and sociologists, held together by fluent editing.
+In France, the 2020 online documentary "Hold-Up", a montage lasting nearly three hours, offered a platform for conspiratorial stories from doctors, deputies, researchers and sociologists, held together by fluent editing.#photo7

 It has been seen by several million people, despite being removed by a number of video platforms shortly after it was released.